ShlomoCode/rss-tracker/README.md

 * dotenv - config file

-* ms - convert miliseconds to human readable format or time in string to miliseconds
+* ms - convert milliseconds to human readable format or time in string to miliseconds

+* ejs - template engine - site and emails

 * javascript-time-ago - convert time to human readable format (for emails)